 We consider a Rayleigh-Bénard-like configuration made of a bi-periodic water layer heated from below (Pr = 4.3).
-The two horizontal plates are isothermal ($T{\rm bottom} = 1$; $T{\rm top} = 0$).
-Previous studies had shown that PINN reconstruction performs better when the training domain encompasses lively flow structures with non-zero gradients.
+The two horizontal plates are isothermal

+$(T{\rm bottom}=1;\,T{\rm top}=0).$ Previous studies had shown that PINN reconstruction performs better when the training domain encompasses lively flow structures with non-zero gradients.
 Based on this experience, we propose a configuration producing an organized natural convection in order to easily position our training domain.
 To this end, two heated square-based blocks at $T{\rm bottom}$ are closely placed on the bottom plate.
 They are aligned along one of the main diagonals.
 The resulting flow will be dominated by two main plumes developing over the blocks.
-They interact with each other in a complex pattern and swirl before impacting the ceiling (as seen on Fig. 1).
+They interact with each others in a complex pattern and swirl before impacting the ceiling (as seen on Figure 1).

-The computational domain is a cube of width equal to H = 1, so the computational domain is defined as $\Omega = [0, H]^3$.
-The height of the square-based blocks is equal to h = 0.05H.
-Their base spans $(0.1H \times 0.1H)$, and their centers are located at (x = 0.4, y = 0.4) and (x = 0.6, y = 0.6), respectively.
+The computational domain is a cube of width equal to H=1, so the computational domain is defined as $\Omega=[0,H]^3$.
+The height of the square-based blocks is equal to h=0.05H.
+Their base spans $(0.1H\times0.1H)$, and their centres are located at (x=0.4,y=0.4) and (x=0.6,y=0.6), respectively.

-The Rayleigh number of the studied case is $Ra = 2 \cdot 10^7$, leading to a moderate turbulent flow regime (Fig. 1).
+The Rayleigh number of the studied case is $Ra = 2 \cdot 10^7$, leading to a moderate turbulent flow regime (Figure 1).
 The DNS database is obtained using the in-house numerical solver SUNFLUIDH.
 It is based on a finite volume approach on staggered grids.
-A semi-implicit scheme and a pressure-correction algorithm for the velocity-pressure coupling [37] are combined together to achieve a second-order time accuracy.
+A semi-implicit scheme and a pressure-correction algorithm for the velocity-pressure coupling [34] are combined together to achieve a second-order time accuracy.
 The resulting Poisson's equation is solved by a multi-grid method.
 The solid blocks are modeled through a loop truncation technique.
 A domain decomposition method with MPI communication protocol is applied for parallel computation.
-The code has been validated in the context of turbulent Rayleigh-Bénard convection with roughness [38].
+The code has been validated in the context of turbulent Rayleigh-Bénard convection with roughness [35].
 DNS calculations are done using $(2 \times 2 \times 2)$ subdomains of 64^3 cells each with a constant convective time step equal to 2.5e-3.

-We retain a training domain about 55 times smaller in volume than the DNS computational domain (Fig. 1-a).
-It is a box-shaped volume placed over one of the two roughness blocks, of dimension: $\{\Omega{\text{PINN}} = [0.5, 0.7] \times [0.5, 0.7] \times [0.055, 0.5],$ containing $(n_X \times n_y \times n_z = 26 \times 26 \times 38)$ grid points in the (x, y, z) frame of reference.
+We retain a training domain about 55 times smaller in volume than the DNS computational domain (figure 1-a).
+It is a box-shaped volume placed over one of the two roughness blocks, of dimension: $\{\Omega{\text{PINN}} = [0.5, 0.7] \times [0.5, 0.7] \times [0.055, 0.5]$, containing $(n_x \times n_y \times n_z = 26 \times 26 \times 38)$ grid points in the (x, y, z) frame of reference.
 The training domain therefore spans 20% along each x- and y-direction and 45% along the vertical z-direction.
 It is large enough to cover the entirety of the plume formed above the block in its spatial ascent over half the height of the cavity, and the fluid it entrains in its near field.

-The databases which are extracted from the DNS are made of a collection of fields spanning a maximum time length of 19.8 convective time units, cf. Table 2.
+The databases which are extracted from the DNS are made of a collection of fields spanning a maximum time length of 19.8 convective time units, cf. Table (2).
 Depending on the time sampling or the time span, four databases are constructed from a single DNS.
-Their content corresponds to four sets of time-space points that partly overlap, the most complete
+Their content corresponds to four sets of time-space points that partly overlap, the most complete database being 2Db1.
+We will refer to $\Gamma{\#Db\#}$ as the spatial-temporal discretization of size $(n_x \times n_y \times n_z \times n_t)$ of the retained database.